top of page

 What is it they say…there’s no such thing as bad weather, just the wrong clothing…well our emotional intelligence helps us make sure we’ve got some good waterproofs on when it’s getting a bit wild and stormy!

-Emotional intelligence is how we understand and manage our emotions, which ultimately impacts on how we manage our mental load.
+Emotional intelligence is how we understand and manage our emotions, which ultimately impacts how we manage our mental load.

 You don’t need to be any kind of expert to benefit from emotional intelligence and it isn’t only relevant for specific situations, it’s a practical skill that comes into play even in the simplest of our interactions.